 Once I get this, I can deal with Susie today .
 I can make a clean decision as to whether to hang around with her or not.
 This will be based upon my perception of everything I know about Susie, not just the part that matches some artificial preconceived notion.

-As we noted last issue, the container idea is a part of an actiona way of relating.
+As I've noted in the past, the container idea is a part of an actiona way of relating.
 If I am wise, I realize that people are as they are (not what they tell us, but rather how they actually live their lives) and who they are is a dynamic process, not a static paradigm.

 More on this as we carry on!